Lukabaramishvili/imm-search-tool/README.md

 ## To run locally:
 - Clone the repository locally in your machine.
-- `npm install` to install dependencies
+- `yarn` to install dependencies
-- `npm start` to run; The application should be running on http://localhost:3000/
+- `yarn start` to run; The application should be running on http://localhost:3000/

 ## Tech Stack:
 - React